Hishiro64/auto-mpv/README.md

 # ⚙ Auto MPV

-Automates the setup process for MPV Player and applies my personal configuration alongside using VapourSynth models and shaders.
+Auto MPV is a script that simplifies the setup\update process for MPV Player.
+Fetching scripts, configs, and model files from external repositories to be used with the player.
+It installs VapourSynth for RIFE frame interpolation and basic shaders and scripts for a better Out-of-box experience.
+It's a fully customizable one batch script.
+Simply fork/clone it and make your changes.

 ![image](./preview.png)

-## 🧰 Installation
+## 🛠️ Installation
  1. [Download](https://github.com/Hishiro64/mpv-player/archive/refs/heads/main.zip) the repository
  2. Extract the zip file
  3. Navigate to the `mpv-player-main` directory.
- 4. You may want to edit ``auto.bat`` to fetch your requisites.
+ 4. Edit ``auto.bat`` to match your requisites.
  5. Run ``auto.bat``

-## 🏃‍♂️ Cli Installation
+## 🏃‍♂️ One Line Cli Installation
   In PowerShell, just run:

   ````